zaphosting/docs/docs/webspace-plesk-ssl.md

 ---
 id: webspace-plesk-ssl
-title: "Webspace: Create SSL certificate"
+title: "Webspace: Create an SSL Certificate in Plesk"
-description: "Discover how to secure your website with SSL encryption and enable HTTPS for safer browsing → Learn more now"
+description: "Learn how to secure your website with an SSL certificate in Plesk and enable HTTPS for encrypted connections."
 sidebar_label: Create SSL Certificate
 services:
   - webspace